 Skype that stutter

 We are pleased to introduce our Skype based services, which is a convenient and effective method of providing therapy to those clients who may find it difficult to attend the clinic in person.
-Mr Vincent Borg, our leading specialist in stuttering therapy, is available to provide Skype based therapy from the clinic to help you stop stuttering.
+Mr Vincent Borg, our leading speech pathologist with a special interest in stuttering therapy, is available to provide Skype based therapy from the clinic to help you manage stuttering.
 Research to date has shown that Skype based therapy is as successful as face to face in house therapy, and it also allows some clients who would otherwise be unable to access services the chance to do so from the comfort of their own home.
 Telephone consultations are also available for those who do not have access to Skype.

 Appointments can be made by phoning the clinic on (03) 9899 5494 during business hours, or via email at firstname.lastname@example.org